-Parents may request that their child is admitted outside their normal age group, for instance, where the child is gifted or talented or where a child has suffered from learning, social or medical issues impacting his or her schooling.
+Parents may request that their child is admitted outside their normal age group, for instance, where the child is gifted or talented or where a child has suffered from particular learning, social or medical issues impacting his or her schooling.

-When such a request is made, the Local Review Board will decide based on the circumstances of the case and in the best interest of the child concerned, considering the view of the Principal and any supporting evidence provided by the parent.
+When such a request is made, the Local Review Board will make a decision on the basis of the circumstances of the case and in the best interest of the child concerned, taking into account the view of the Principal and any supporting evidence provided by the parent.
 The process for requesting such an admission is as follows: